Opportunities for Researchers

 - ORI's rich behavioral health data-sets can be used to answer new research questions

-- Scientist salaries are determined by a fair and objective system based on scientific accomplishments.
-Advancement can be rapid and is free from academic departmental hierarchy
+- Scientist compensation level is determined by an objective system based on scientific accomplishments.

 - A central administrative staff provides responsive, professional, timely support so that investigators may focus entirely on their science.